smtnhacker/MarkdownBotProject/docs/ROADMAP.md

 - PNG vs SVG (for WebTex)
 - Normal vs Large (for WebTex)

+## Image Processing

+- [ ] **Cropping**
+    Improve the cropping by adding threshold on removing background and adding a small margin for readability.

 ## Discord Interaction

 - [ ] **Image Pagination**